DennisDyallo/unified_remote_custom_remotes/README.txt

-This a template for creating a new remote.
+This a custom remote.
+Should be placed in C:\ProgramData\Unified Remote\Remotes\Custom\

 	meta.prop: contains basic information about the remote remote.lua: contains the Lua script implementation